wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors             May 2015

+   Individual-07: Refresh document - needs revision and rework before IETF-91.
+Planning to add more contributors.

    o  Using github issue tracker - go see https://github.com/wkumari/
       draft-livingood-dnsop-negative-trust-anchors for more details.